ChengsongTan/CXLcacheFormalisation/README.md

 - **Algorithm**: CXL.cache Cache Coherence Protocol
 - **Program**: Isabelle theories
 - **Compilation**: `isabelle jedit`
-- **Run-time environment**: Windows, with Isabelle2023 installed.
-Double-click the “Cygwin-Terminal.bat” file in the installation folder, and run the command (in the Execution step) from that terminal.
+- **Run-time environment**: For Windows, double-click the “Cygwin-Terminal.bat” file in the installation folder, and run the command (in the Execution step) from that terminal.
+For Linux/MacOS run from any terminal.
 - **Execution**:
   - First change into the artifact top-level directory.
   - Then run the command `isabelle jedit -l AllFixes` in the artifact top-level directory.
 - **Output**: Messages shown on the proof state panel indicating theory files have been successfully processed.
-- **How much disk space required (approximately)?**: 100GB
 - **How much time is needed to prepare workflow (approximately)?**: 10 minutes
 - **How much time is needed to complete experiments (approximately)?**: 3 hours
 - **Publicly available?**: Yes